leora-dot/advanced_python_nyu_cds/nbody_optimization/nbody_notes.md

 The files are as follows:
    - nbody_05_itertools: the script has been modified to use itertools.
    - nbody_opt_05: compiles all the changes into a single opptimized program.

+#Assignment 7 Notes:

+I gave up on installing and configuring Cython for the moment.
+This has taken up too much time.
+If I want to come back to it, the files are as follows:

+The files are as follows:
+   - nbody_cython converts the program from nbody_opt_05 into Cython.
+   - nbody_cython_testing.ipynb imports the program into a jupyter notebook.